accassid/topdekt-alpha/README.md

 # TopDekt - Alpha Issue Repo
-Thank you for taking part in the Turnbarsed Alpha test!
+Thank you for taking part in the TopDekt Alpha test!
 If you find any problems with the website, or have any suggestions for features, please create an issue (the tab above) and we'll add it to our board.

 ### Coming Features
 Here are some  features that we are in the process of implementing so as to avoid duplicates.